Luming-L/ProjectNew/Results/Re/RegioneR.md

 `GDC-PANCAN.mutect2_snv.tsv` has most mutations and relatively larger overlap with other datasets.
 **check pipeline**
 We have somatic mutations called by 4 separate pipelines: MuSE, MuTect2, SomaticSniper and VarScan2.

-The `MuTect2` pipeline employs a "Panel of Normals" to identify additional germline mutations.
+> The `MuTect2` pipeline employs a "Panel of Normals" to identify additional germline mutations.
 This panel is generated using TCGA blood normal genomes from thousands of individuals that were curated and confidently assessed to be cancer-free.
 This method allows for a higher level of confidence to be assigned to somatic variants that were called by the `MuTect2` pipeline.

+Therefore, we choose the
 ### save snv files as RDS format
 ```r
 # mutect2_snv